-NEXT STAGE seeks to deeply engage directors and provide the necessary tools to advance their careers.
-We work to provide a process-oriented home for a theater director for one year, giving them space, time, and financial resources to grow and deepen their creative processes.
+The NEXT STAGE RESIDENCIES deeply engage stage directors as full partners in the creative process of theatre-making, and provide the developmental resources to advance their careers.
+In the program, we provide a process-oriented home for a theater director for one year, giving them space, time, and financial resources to grow and deepen multiplle creative projects in a generative context..

 This residency includes:

-REHEARSAL SPACE: A fixed number of hours of complimentary rehearsal space, to be used over the course of one year.
-(In 2017, artists received between 15 and 40 hours of rehearsal space, based on the needs of their projects.)
+RESIDENCY SPACE: A fixed number of hours of complimentary rehearsal space, to be used over the course of one year.
+(In previous years, Next Stage Residencies have included between 15 and 50 hours of rehearsal and administrative space, commensurate with the needs of their projects.)

 RESIDENCY STIPEND: A stipend for the developmental expenses of the residency will be awarded.
-(In 2017, stipends ranged between $1000 and $3500, based on the needs of their projects.)
+(In previous years, Next Stage Residencies have received between $1500 and $7500 to cover developmental expenses, commensurate with the needs of their projects.)

-PROFESSIONAL MENTORSHIP: The artist will receive mentorship from The Drama League Artistic Staff.
+PROFESSIONAL MENTORSHIP: The artist will receive professional mentorship from The Drama League Artistic Staff.

 While we ask for the residents to apply with a specific project in mind that will be developed as part of their residency, NEXT STAGE is invested in the individual director, not one specific project.
-We understand that, over the course of a year, a director may have multiple pieces in different stages of development.
-We, therefore, do not limit the residency to only one project; the residency will follow the genius of the director and allow them to dictate their needs.
+Over the course of a year, a director may have multiple pieces in different stages of development.
+We, therefore, do not limit the residency to only one project.
 At the beginning of the residency, The Drama League will work with each director to construct a calendar of activities supported, in part, by the stipend; the director may choose to supplement the stipend with funds raised elsewhere, if they wish.